NebTR/Nebs_7_Days_To_Die_Mods/README.md

 <hr>

 ### Update Notes
-- | New Mod | Thwomper Stompers: not really new to me just adding it here: This mod adds the thwomper stompers from the mario movie, activate it like any other activate mod(Flashlight, Night vision, etc) and start jumping
-- | New download method | trying out e-z.gg for my downloads
+- | New Mod | Bring Jar
-- | Mod Update | Dye Making: Combined the two mods and changed campfire dye making to chemistry station while keeping the same price, workbench dye making now takes 35
+- | Mod Update | Wacky Armor Mod: Combined Earplugs, Clownhorn, and Thwomper Stompers all into one
-- | Mod Update | Paper Gathering: added 3 new recipes to making paper campfire has 2 and chemistry station has the other 2
+- | Mod Update | Custome recipes: Added new recipes to the mod
-- | Mod Update | Earplugs: Added instructions to the earplugs to show your hotkey you have to press to activate
-- | Mod Update | Clown Ears: Added instuctions to the clown horn to show your hotkey you have to press to activate

 - | WARNING | Don't download from the github directly till I update the mods folder on here please download from the designated link to download it
 - | Need help | I need to update my mod pics to be more professional if you could redo them for me I would be thankful discord username "nebtb"